alexadamovic/mr-roboger/README.md

 neighborhood(5);
 Expected Output: ["0", "1", "2", "3", "4", "5"]

-Test: "It should replace any string element that contains a 1 with "Beep!"
+Test: "It should replace any string element that contains a 1 with 'Beep!'"
 Code:
 neighborhood(5);
 Expected Output: ["0", "Beep!", "2", "3", "4", "5"]

-Test: "It should replace any string element that contains a 2 with "Boop"
+Test: "It should replace any string element that contains a 2 with 'Boop'"
 Code:
 neighborhood(5);
 Expected Output: ["0", "Beep!", "Boop", "3", "4", "5"]

-Test: "It should replace any string element that contains a 3 with "Won't you be my neighbor?"
+Test: "It should replace any string element that contains a 3 with 'Won't you be my neighbor?'"
 Code:
 neighborhood(5);
 Expected Output: ["0", "Beep!", "Boop", "Won't you be my neighbor?", "4", "5"]

+Test: "'Won't you be my neighbor?' should take highest priority, followed by 'Boop", and lastly 'Beep!'"
+Code:
+neighborhood(32);
+Expected Output: [13] = "Won't you be my neighbor", [21] = "Boop", [32] = "Won't you be my neighbor"